dzy3/KCD/README.md

 ```
 which will download and save the models to `save/models`

-An example of student training is:
+An example of student training by the proposed KCD is:

 ```
 python super_train_student.py --epochs 240 --path_t ./save/models/resnet32x4_vanilla/ckpt_epoch_240.pth \